HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 - Greenskies solar thermal panel compatible – so you’ve got options for heating greener, as oil’s not the cleanest boiler fuel

 The smaller sized, 18kW models cost in the neighbourhood of £1,500, while their larger, 32kW cousins will set you back around £2,100, excluding installation.

 2. Ideal Boilers

-Ideal Boilers has been heating the UK for over a century.
-Their Mexico HE floor-standing, heat-only models come with a range of power outputs, from 16kW to 38kW, so you can pick one that’s sized to serve your home.
-Like Worcester’s floor-standing units, the Mexico HE series are quite compact and fit well between appliances and under worktops.
+Amazingly, Ideal Boilers have been heating the UK for over a century.
+And the Ideal Mexico HE floor-standing, heat-only models come with a range of power outputs, from 16kW to 38kW, so you can pick one that’s sized to serve your home.
+Like Worcester’s floor-standing boilers, the Mexico HE series are quite compact and fit well between appliances and under worktops.

 With fossil fuels facing choppy waters ahead, it makes sense to consider renewable heating options.
 If you’ve got a large home to heat, plenty of room, and a gutsy spirit, then why not try a biomass boiler?
 They’re clean, green(ish) and eligible for RHI payments from the Government.

 This wood pellet-fired model has an output of 26kW (the manufacturer has smaller and larger variants) and comes with a single hopper and feed auger for handier refuelling.

 If you’re intrigued by this sustainable alternative to heating, check out our post on biomass boilers to learn more.